-As you know departmental business plans guide the annual budget process that supports the goals and objectives in the Miami-Dade County Strategic Plan.
-Prepared every year, the business plans have a twoyear window.
+Business plans are the foundation of the budget development process.
+Departmental business plans guide the annual budget process that supports the goals and objectives in the Miami-Dade County Strategic Plan, which was updated during the latest budget cycle with new goals and objectives, as well as new mission, vision and guiding principle statements.

+Prepared every year, the business plans have a two-year window.
 They summarize a department's purpose and mission, communicate its priority initiatives for the current and the next fiscal year, and list key issues which may impact the department's ability to achieve its desired outcomes.
-They are critical for informing the process as budget development begins for the upcoming fiscal year.

-For the FY 2022-23 budget development process, in addition to aligning to the Miami-Dade County Strategic Plans, departments are required to incorporate relevant priorities and actions included in the Thrive305 Action Plan released on November 4.
-The Action Plan is organized around four overriding themes known as the Mayor's 4Es of Equity, Economy, Environment and Engagement.
+For the FY 2023-24 budget development process, in addition to aligning to the updated Miami-Dade County Strategic Plan, departments are required to incorporate relevant priorities and actions included in the Thrive305 Action Plan released in 2021.
+The Action Plan is organized around four themes known as the Mayor's 4Es of Equity, Economy, Environment and Engagement.
 Please contact your business analyst in OMB for additional information on how to incorporate the 4Es into your business plan and your budget submission.

-Mayor's 4Es Equity Our residents and workforce are fully included in all aspects of life in the County regardless of who they are ึ่กป Economy • A growing and inclusive economy that creates jobs and invests in local talent, while spurring innovation and investment for the jobs and assets of the future 69 Environment A well-managed built and natural environment that is resilient to climate stressors ۴Ĵ Engagement • A community that trusts government and has timely access to data and information in order to obtain services and influence decision making in the County
+Mayor's 4Es Equity • Our residents and workforce are fully included in all aspects of life in the County regardless of who they are ഫി Economy • A growing and inclusive economy that creates jobs and invests in local talent, while spurring innovation and investment for the jobs and assets of the future 69 Environment A well-managed built and natural environment that is resilient to climate stressors ŕ Engagement • A community that trusts government and has timely access to data and information in order to obtain services and influence decision making in the County

-There are two parts to the Business Plan: the Business Plan Narrative and the Business Plan Report.
-The narrative provides a written overview of a department's core mission, issues it is facing, and initiatives it wants to pursue in the coming fiscal year.
-The narrative is prepared in Microsoft Word, and a template for departments is available on the OMB Business Planning Website.
-The Business Plan Report is generated from the department's scorecard in the Strategic Management System;
+There are two parts to the Business Plan:

+- The Narrative provides a written overview of a department's core mission, issues it is facing, and initiatives it wants to pursue in the coming fiscal year.
+The narrative is prepared in Microsoft Word, and a template for departments is available on the OMB Business Planning Website. - The Business Plan Report is generated from the department's scorecard in the Strategic Management System.